tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 **Figure 1.11** _Commelina_ with Cleistogamous and Chasmogamous flowers

+#### Cross - pollination
-**B. Cross - pollination** It refers to the transfer of pollens on the stigma of another flower.
+It refers to the transfer of pollens on the stigma of another flower.
 The cross-pollination is of two types:

 **i.
 Geitonogamy**: When the pollen deposits on another flower of the same individual plant, it is said to be geitonogamy.
 It usually occurs in plants which show monoecious condition.
 It is functionally cross-pollination but is generally similar to autogamy because the pollen comes from same plant.